mdelcarlo/es-future/ES6/05-enhanced-object-literals/index.md

 # Enhanced Object literals

-Object literals title it easy to quickly create objects with properties inside the curly braces.
+Object literals it is easy to quickly create objects with properties inside the curly braces.
 To create an object, we simply notate a list of key: value pairs delimited by comma.

 In ES6, object literals are extended to support setting the prototype at construction, shorthand for foo: foo assignments, defining methods, making super calls, and computing property names with expressions.